Overview

 Roles determine what users can do and see within the Hub.

 Groups organize users into meaningful categories and limit roles to specific contexts.
-Groups define ownership of trainings, controlling who can administrate or manage those trainings, but roles determine who can view or enroll in them.
+Groups define ownership of trainings, controlling who can administrate or manage those trainings (and users), but roles determine who can view or enroll in them.